cogentcore/core/tensor/stats/stats/README.md

     // other groups here..
 ```

-The `Person` directory can be turned directly into a `table.Table` and plotted or otherwise used, in the `datafs` system and associated `databrowser`.
+The `Person` directory can be turned directly into a `table.Table` and plotted or otherwise used, in the `tensorfs` system and associated `databrowser`.

 See the [examples/planets](../examples/planets) example for an interactive exploration of data on exoplanets using the `Groups` functions.